 We women are unbelievably amazing creatures.
 The ability to conceive and grow a little person is nothing short of miraculous.
 However, this ability results in an unbelievably complicated system.
 We typically only think about our hormones when it comes to our monthly cycles or when we are trying to conceive.
 Truth is our hormones are responsible for far more than just reproduction.
 If you only focus on one thing this year let it be hormone balance.
 Properly balanced hormones will pay endless dividends for your health from increased energy to weight loss to clearer skin, not to mention the obvious of easier conception and healthier pregnancies.
-And if you are approaching, or are in, menopause then having properly balanced hormones will reduce uncomfortable symptoms and make this transition much more pleasant.

 Modern medicine does a great disservice to women dealing with hormone issues.
 Often the proposed solution is taking some form of hormone (birth control, hormone replacement therapy, hormone injections for conception, etc.).
 While occasionally this is warranted, most of the time it just masks the real issue and many times leads to much worse problems down the road.
 There are much simpler, less expensive, and safer options to overcome hormone imbalance.